Slovene Americans: History

 Later Slovene arrivals migrated to the industrial cities or to mining towns in the Upper Midwest, Ohio and Pennsylvania.
 Two later periods of increased immigration to the United States were the years immediately after World War I (1919–1923) and World War II (1949–1956).
-Slovene post–World War II migrants consisted primarily of political refugees fleeing Josip Broz Tito's Communist regime in Yugoslavia; this group of migrants was generally older and better educated than earlier waves of Slovene migrants.
+Slovene post–World War II migrants consisted primarily of political refugees fleeing Josip Broz Tito's communist regime in Yugoslavia; this group of migrants was generally older and better educated than earlier waves of Slovene migrants.

 Among Slovene immigrants, some were devoutly Catholic, while others were secular and anticlerical, with some holding liberal or socialist views.
 The division between the two groups was a prominent feature of Slovene-American communal life for much of the 20th century.
 A minority of Slovene immigrants practiced the Lutheran faith.

-Most Lutheran Slovenes lived in the Prekmurje region, under Hungarian rather than Austrian rule; when members of this group immigrated to the United States, they maintained a distinct identity called Windish.
-The largest Windish settlement in the United States was in Bethlehem, Pennsylvania.
+In the state of Michigan there are Baraga County, Baraga, Michigan, Baraga Township, Baraga Correctional Facility and Baraga State Park which are named after the Slovene missionary Frederic Baraga.
+The town of St. Stephen, Minnesota, was initially called Sveti Štefan v gozdu or Sveti Štefan v gozdovih (literally, 'Saint Stephen in the Woods'); its roots date back to the 19th century, when it was founded by Slovene immigrants to the United States.
+It later became the city of Saint Stephen northwest of Minneapolis.